 In conclusion, the Report is fatally flawed.
 The photographic and video evidence of aquatic dependent wildlife leads to a greater inference of wetland presence, calling into question the purported scope of potential impact to the area.
-Additionally, it demonstrates that the Applicant's wildlife inventory is incomplete, and their application should be denied, pending a more thorough ecological study by a qualified third-party wildlife biologist, or CT-DEEP Wildlife Division staff.
+Additionally, photographic and video evidence supported by sworn affidavits and lay statements demonstrate that the Applicant's wildlife inventory is incomplete, and their application should be denied, pending a more thorough ecological study by a qualified third-party wildlife biologist, or CT-DEEP Wildlife Division staff.